“Kids at school are picking on my child.” “My child was the only one not invited to the birthday party.” “My child’s teammates tease my child.”

 It may seem like that’s “doing nothing” to help the situation.
 But in fact, it has a big impact.

 When kids feel consistently accepted for who they are at home, it makes them better able to cope with outside stressors.

 Kids who feel like they don’t “fit in” because of their learning or thinking differences need more help to develop the skills to manage problem situations.
-You can’t solve your child’s problems for him.
-But you can walk alongside him and give him helpful perspective on the world of friendship and social interactions.
+You can’t solve your child’s problems for them.
+But you can walk alongside your child and give a helpful perspective on the world of friendship and social interactions.